-What Are the Different Types of Homeschool Curricula?
+Different Types of Homeschool Curricula and Resources

 - Online programs: Many online tools offer independent learning at the students desired pace.
 Perks include automated grading and reporting systems that help parents keep organized and maintain homeschool portfolios, 24/7 access, core subjects along with a diverse roster of electives, interactive courses, videos and printable worksheets.

 - Texts and workbooks: Children use traditional textbooks that include the classics, historical novels, science-based reading and more.
 They generally use a more traditional approach to learning and include teacher’s guides to help parents understand the curriculum.